bitsofcotton/NAND/README.md

 * * * break label
 * * assert(x)
 * * * stop execution or compilation if x is false.
-* line start with \# treated comment:
+* \# will be treat line after them as a comment:

 # General Tips
 If the data is enough, machine learning methods can implement any of the implementation.
 For this, please refer randtools (with F_p integer, using (F_p)^k register on each).
 So around this, we aims and we need the implementation of compact and low complexity and whole readable library, (and system).

 # General Tips
-If we have described end of condition as condition itself, the algorithm is defined and it is usually be optimization problem.
+If we have described end of condition as condition itself, the algorithm is defined and it usually be optimization problem.
-So we need the code set faster than them ideally described in above, s.t. for m constraint n variables, ideally memory is smaller than O(mn), arithmetic operation number is smaller than O(mn^2), for mn core CPUs, the time is faster than O((lg(m) + lg(n)) \* L) for L bit operation.
+So we need the code set better efficient than them s.t. for m constraint n variables, ideally memory is smaller than O(mn), arithmetic operation number is smaller than O(mn^2), for mn core CPUs, the time is faster than O((lg(m) + lg(n)) \* L) for L bit operation.